 Tursun’s arrest came after he produced a program, “The World is Beautiful and Filled with Love and Care,” which documented the financial struggles of three Uighur students.
 The program won multiple awards, according to a November 2017 press release from the Ili Kazakh Autonomous Prefecture Journalists Association, which recognized Tursun as one of the top 10 journalists in the prefecture that year.

-After Tursun’s program on Uighur poverty aired, his regular show “Hopeful Eyes”—a program aimed at children—was canceled and authorities started to investigate him, according to RFA.
+After Tursun’s program on Uighur poverty aired, his regular show “Hopeful Eyes”—a program aimed at children—was canceled and authorities started to investigate him, according to Radio Free Asia.

 When CPJ called Ili Television Station in late 2018, the person who answered the phone said that she was not familiar with the name.
 She hung up when asked about Tursun’s program.

 Tursun is detained in the Ili Kazakh Autonomous Prefecture, according to RFA.

 Tursun has received several regional and national awards for his television work, including being recognized as one of Ghulja’s “Four Elite” people for his work to benefit society, RFA reported.

 On November 17, 2019, Chinese state-run tabloid Global Times claimed that Tursun pleaded guilty of the charges and was serving his 20-year prison term.
 The report did not specify where he was being held.

 The arrest came amid China’s ongoing crackdown on the Uighurs, whom authorities have accused of having “politically incorrect” ideas or of being “two-faced,” according to RFA.
 Two-faced” is used by the authorities to describe those they see as openly supporting but secretly opposing government policy.